pablolagrutta127/cabify-bills-excel/README.md

 # cabify-bills-excel
-Script to parse several Cabify bills in PDF and store it in a table
+Script to parse several Cabify bills in PDF and store bill information in a table